Cultivating a Collaborative Coffee Culture in Central America

 Staying true to her belief in learning through practice, Maritza volunteered land from her own farm to serve as her community’s demonstration plot.
 She also brought her family to training, and involved them in implementing the practices they learned on their farm.
 Their farm became a leader in the program, adopting 90 percent of recommended practices and increasing productivity by 60 percent.
 “For us to learn how to handle these plantations is very challenging,” she explains.
 “The advantage is that we share what we learned in training with other members of the family and put everything into practice in the plot.
 We are already seeing changes!”

 By sharing the successes and failures of her farm with the community, Maritza was overcoming a powerful barrier to profitable coffee livelihoods, not only for her family and community, but for the sector at large.
 In Nicaragua and El Salvador, actors across the coffee value chain – cooperatives, private mills, exporters, financial institutions, and government agencies alike – often siloed their information, reluctant to share knowledge and learnings in a highly competitive marketplace.
 In fact, when the leaf rust epidemic that ruined Maritza’s coffee crop – along with 42 percent of yields in Nicaragua, and 75 percent in El Salvador – started to spread, one reason for the disease’s devastating sweep was the lack of coordination between market actors, who failed to generate and share data with each other.

 Driving Scale through Continuous Learning

-Read the winning case study to see how Better Coffee Harvests applied the Collaborating, Learning, and Adapting framework for better results.
+Read the winning case study to see how Better Coffee Harvest applied the Collaborating, Learning, and Adapting framework for better results.